wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Cloud-based DNS (Domain Name Service) servers (within Amazon's Route 53 service) resolves IP addresses from host names.
 It can also allocate a percentage of traffic to different sets of servers for Blue/Green Deployment or A/B testing.
-Blue/Green Deployment is used to transition users to a new set of an app enviornment for a new version.
+Blue/Green Deployment is used to transition users to a new set of an app environment for a new version.
 A/B testing allocates varying percentage of users to variations of an app to compare user reaction/satisfaction.

 Instead of directly interacting with Route 53, the switchover can be specified in OpsWorks and Elastic Beanstalk consoles or via Cloud Formation templates